Yorkshire Chess History

 He was for a long time board one for Leeds Chess Club’s Woodhouse Cup team, besides playing for Leeds Chess Club in evening league matches, and of course representing Yorkshire in county matches.

-He won British Chess Champion at Whitby in 1964.
+He won British Chess Championship at Whitby in 1964 (see below).
 Thereafter the nearest he got to regaining the title was when he reached a seven-way play-off in 1974, which was won by George Botterill.
 Earlier he’d lost a play-off in 1959.

 In 1959 he represented England in a match versus the Netherlands.